rseiler/spBee/demo/src/site/markdown/index.md

 # spBee - Demo

 The thought behind this module is to demonstrate the usage of the spBee framework and to show the Maven configuration.
 In addition it's used as integration test for the spBee framework.
-If a unit test fails than something is fishy.
+If a unit test fails then something is fishy.

 There is not much to say.
 The complete project is kept as simple as possible.